-In a few months, the biggest shopping weekend of the year starts and the whole world will be ready to spend money on gifts for friends, loved ones and themselves.
-During Black Friday and Cyber Monday there is a tremendous increase in website visitors, along with their eagerness to buy.
-Plus, this trend won’t disappear until Christmas.
+The biggest shopping weekend of the year starts in just a few weeks, and the whole world will be ready to spend money on gifts for friends, loved ones, and themselves.
+During BFCM, there’s a tremendous increase in website visitors that are eager to buy.
+And this trend won’t disappear until after Christmas.

-This increase in traffic can cause a lot of stress for ecommerce site owners and digital marketers.
+This increase in traffic can cause a lot of stress for ecommerce site owners and digital marketers, but it’s an incredible opportunity if you take advantage of the boost in potential customers.
+To do that, you need to get ready!

-To save yourself from the stress and take advantage of the boost in potential customers, you need to prepare your store in time.
-Here’s a list of 19 points that will help you to prepare your online store and be more profitable this Holiday season.
+Here’s a list of 23 things that will help you to prepare your online store so you can be more profitable this holiday season.

 1. Analyze and learn